Archive

 Fractal Nature of Legal Systems

 Do legal systems have physical properties?
-Considered in the aggregate, do the distinctions upon distinctions developed by common law judges self-organize in a manner that can be said to have definable physical property (at least at the broad level of abstraction)?
+Considered in the aggregate, do the distinctions upon distinctions developed by common law judges self-organize in a manner that can be said to have definable physical property (at least at a broad level of abstraction)?
 The answer might lie in fractal geometry.

 Fractal geometry was developed in a set of classic papers by mathematician Benoît Mandelbrot.
 The original paper in the field How Long is the Coastline of Britain describes the coastline measurement problem.
 In short form, the length of the coast line is a function of the size of measurement one employs.
 As shown below, as the unit of measurement decreases the length of the coastline increases.
 The ideas expressed in this and subsequent papers have been applied to a wide class of substantive questions.
 In particular, the application to economic systems has been particularly illuminating.
 Given recent economic events, we agree with views of the Everyday Economist arguing the applied economic theory built upon his work should earn Mandelbrot a share of the Nobel Prize.